 Natural light can make a world of difference when it comes to your emotions.
 Whether it's a school, office building, house, or restaurant, initial design concepts should incorporate a generous amount of windows to allow for natural light.
 Working in a space with windows has been tied to better exercise, increased sleep, and a generally improved sense of well-being.
 It can also improve your mental health and help students perform better on tests.

 How does this work?
 Natural light helps your body regulate melatonin, a hormone that improves the regularity of your body's circadian rhythms.
 This allows you to sleep better and longer.
 Sunlight also boosts serotonin production, helping you handle depression by increasing your "happy hormones."

 If you feel your architecture might fall into the mood-dampener rather than booster category, it might be time to re-evaluate how you're using your space.
-At Designblendz, we offer virtual stagings and 3D architectural renderings to provide a realistic idea of what your space can look like with a little creative flair.
-Browse our services today to see how we can help you increase the positive vibes in your building.
+We offer virtual staging and 3D architectural renderings to provide a realistic idea of what your space can look like with a little creative flair.
+Feel free to get in touch to see how we can help you increase the positive vibes in your building.